hrspandya/hrspandya.github.io/_posts/2012-03-08-How-I-built-my-blog-in-one-day.markdown

 	   	<li>Create a button that links to the <i>new</i> issue section of that repository.</li>
 	  </ul>
 	  <p>Now followers can leave you feedback and you can manage it accordingly.</p>
-	  <p><a class="btn btn-mini btn-info" href="https://github.com/erjjones/Feedback/issues/new" title="Leave Erjjones feedback using GitHub" target="_blank"><i class="icon-comment icon-white"></i> Leave me feedback</a></p>
+	  <p><a class="btn btn-mini btn-info" href="https://github.com/hrspandya/Feedback/issues/new" title="Leave hrspandya feedback using GitHub" target="_blank"><i class="icon-comment icon-white"></i> Leave me feedback</a></p>
 	  <hr>
 	  <h2>Dynamic GitHub Followers and Repository Buttons</h2>
 	  <p>I wanted to have a button with my number of GitHub followers and GitHub repositories that was dynamic.
-GitHub provides an api of each users information <code>https://api.github.com/users/erjjones</code>.
+GitHub provides an api of each users information <code>https://api.github.com/users/hrspandya</code>.
 Try it out with your GitHub username in place of mine.  <strong>Open a browser</strong> and paste it in the address bar.</p>
 	  <h2><small>Cross Domain Problems</small></h3>
 	  <p>Locally I was able to get the Ajax call to the api to work just fine.
 However, as soon as I pushed my code to GitHub, no go.
 This is when I discovered that I was having a classic case of cross domain problems.</p>
 	  <script src="https://gist.github.com/1996394.js"> </script>